BLM logo

 Turn-mold Bases

 The large majority of turn-mold bottles were made between the 1880s and the late 1910s, with the most made after the mid-1890s until automatic machines dominated the market (Toulouse 1969b).
-Most of the bottles produced were for liquor, wine, beer, mineral water, and occasional other beverages (empirical observations).
+Most of the bottles produced were for liquor, wine, beer, mineral water, and occasional other beverages as well as some barber bottles and "shop furniture" bottles (empirical observations).
+Pontil scars are very unusual on turn-mold bottles with the exception that they are frequently seen on turn-mold barber bottles from the late 19th and even early 20th century and occasional shop furniture bottles made during the last half of the 19th century.

 Click here to return to the page links box above.

 In general, the bases of machine-made bottles are much simpler to describe than mouth-blown bottles as machine-made bottle bases have only a few potential manufacturing based diagnostic features.
-Most glassmakers preferred to use cup molds on automatic bottle machines even though post molds could be used also.
-Thus, most machine-made bottles have cup mold bases (Toulouse 1969b).
+Most glassmakers preferred to use cup-bottom molds on automatic bottle machines even though post molds could be used also.
+Thus, most machine-made bottles have cup-bottom mold conformations (Toulouse 1969b).
 Machine-made bottles produced in a post mold almost always show the base plate seam right near the outside edge of the base, as shown in the picture below.
 To our knowledge, the base mold seams are never found well inside the base like is found on mouth-blown post mold bottles.
-(See the discussion of post and cup molds in the mouth-blown bottle section above for more information on these mold types.)
+(See the discussion of post-bottom and cup-bottom molds in the mouth-blown bottle section above for more information on these mold types.)

 The 1908 photo to the right above is from the Lewis Hine collection at the Library of Congress and shows an early semi-automatic 4 mold milk bottle machine, with the following caption: "Machine that blows 4 milk bottles at a time.
 No "lung blowers" employed.
 Travis Glass Co., Clarksburg W. Va.
 Manager says machines are fast coming into play in bottle industry, plans eventually to have machines in place of "carrying in boys."
 Location: Clarksburg, West Virginia" (Library of Congress).
 This two table semi-automatic machine would have been hand fed with glass and does have the two different mold sets with the parison molds most likely the set on the right.
 Blowing air would have been supplied by the pipes and hoses coming in from above.